mainmatter/mainmatter.com/src/authors/pichfl.md

 ---
-name: 'Florian Pichler'
+name: "Florian Pichler"
 github: pichfl
 twitter: pichfl
-bio: 'Consultant for Technology and Design at simplabs'
+bio: "Consultant for Technology and Design at simplabs"
 ---